 As you may have guessed, One Tree Bridge is made from a single karri tree.
-Local settlers Herbert and Walter Giblett built the bridge in 1904 by felling the enormous tree, so it dropped across the 25m wide river.
-The rest of the structure was made with local jarrah trees and was used to cross the Donnelly River until 1943 when it disintegrated and fell into the river.
+Local settlers Herbert and Walter Giblett built the bridge in 1904 by felling an enormous tree so it dropped across the 25m wide river.
+The rest of the structure was made with local jarrah trees and was used to cross the Donnelly River until 1943, when it disintegrated and fell into the river.
 What is left of One Tree Bridge is an important part of the local history.

 Archimede Fontanini created Fonty’s Pool in 1925.
-It was used to irrigate his vegetables but soon became a favourite spot for families to picnic.
+It irrigated his vegetables but soon became a favourite spot for families to picnic.

 We stayed at Fonty’s Pool Caravan Park so we could use the pool free of charge.
 Non-guests can swim here, but there’s a $3 fee.
 The water was pretty cold in September, but there were tractor inner tubes for the kids to float in.
 It’s a beautiful and relaxing spot to sit while the kids play.